Ukrainian president: Burial site contains torture victims

 Most of the people buried at the site were believed to be civilians, but a marker on one mass grave said it contained the bodies of 17 Ukrainian soldiers.

-Russian officials distanced themselves from responsibility for the site.
 The Khariv region’s Russian-installed governor, Vitaly Ganchev, told Russia’s state-run Tass news agency that Ukrainian, not Russian, forces were responsible for civilian casualties in Izium.
-Tass also quoted a member of Russia’s parliament, Alexander Malkevich, claiming Ukrainian troops had abandoned their dead, so Russian forces buried them.
+Tass also quoted a member of Russia’s parliament, Alexander Malkevich, claiming that Ukrainian troops had abandoned their dead, so Russian forces buried them.

 Elsewhere in Ukraine, the war continued to claim lives and wreak destruction.